translation/rails/README.md

 ### GetText

 This gem adds the GetText support to Rails.
-We [strongly suggest](https://translation.io/blog/gettext-is-better-than-rails-i18n) that you use GetText to translate your applications since it allows a simpler and more maintainable syntax.
+We [strongly suggest](https://translation.io/blog/gettext-is-better-than-rails-i18n) that you use GetText to translate your application since it allows an easier and more complete syntax.

+Also, you won't need to create and manage any YAML file since your code will be automatically scanned for any string to translate.

 ```ruby
 # Regular